influxdata/docs-v2/content/influxdb/cloud/notebooks/overview.md

 ### Inputs

+At least one input cell is required in a notebook for other cells to run.

 - **Metric Selector**: Filter out your data using a single list.
 - **Query Builder**: Filter out your data using lists separated by group keys.